 - Is not barred from receiving federal funds

 - Is in good standing with the WV State Department of Tax and Revenue

-- Agrees to complete one post-event survey, four quarterly performance surveys during the first year, and a yearly performance survey for the next two years
+- Agrees to complete one post-event survey and a program close-out survey during the first year, and a yearly performance survey for the next two years